 In order to develop an intuition for the maximization problem, consider the case $d=2$ and furthermore suppose $\widehat{p}_{i_1,i_2}\in \pmset{}$ and $x^i\in \pmset{n}$, then giving a lower bound on $\|p\|$ is well-known in computer science as the so-called \emph{unbalancing lights} problem (see~\cite[Section~2.5]{alon&spencer-book}, where they show the existence of sign vectors such that $\|p\|\geq \sqrt{n}$).
-For larger $d$ and arbitrary $p$, showing lower bounds on $\|p\|$ in Eq.~\eqref{eq:maxp} has been extensively studied in the functional analysis literature and is sometimes referred to as the ``generalized unbalancing lights problem".
+For larger $d$ and arbitrary $p$, showing lower bounds on $\|p\|$ in Eq.~\eqref{eq:maxp} has been extensively studied in the functional analysis literature and is sometimes referred to as the ``generalized unbalancing lights problem''.

-The first paper giving a lower bound to Eq.~\eqref{eq:defnofp} was by H.~F.~Bohnenblust and E.~Hille~\cite{bohnenblust:unbalancing} in 1931.
+The first paper giving a lower bound to Eq.~\eqref{eq:maxp} was by Bohnenblust and Hille~\cite{bohnenblust:unbalancing} in 1931.
 They gave a lower bound on the injective tensor norm of degree-$d$ multilinear forms, which in our context translates to a lower bound on $\|p\|$.
-To be precise, their result states the following: for every $n,d$ there exists a constant $C_d\geq 1$ such that, for every degree-$d$ block-multilinear polynomial $p:(\reals^n)^d\rightarrow \reals$, we have
+To be precise, their result states the following$\colon$ for every $n$, $d$ there exists a constant $C_d\geq 1$ such that, for every degree-$d$ homogeneous block-multilinear polynomial $p\colon(\reals^n)^d\rightarrow \reals$, we have